jumpinjackie/forge-e33-mod/design/BLUE.md

  - In the game, this is one of the weakest enemies in the game.
  - Went with a Nevron variation of Flying Men
+ - 30/09/2025: Gave it a Skulking Ghost sac trigger to emphasize its weakness to targeted attacks (shots)

 ## Eternal Ice